Nerium: History

 In his book Enquiries into Plants of circa 300 BC, Theophrastus described (among plants that affect the mind) a shrub he called onotheras, which modern editors render oleander: "the root of onotheras [oleander] administered in wine", he alleges, has a beneficial effect on mood:

 The root of onotheras [oleander] administered in wine makes the temper gentler and more cheerful.
 The plant has a leaf like that of the almond, but smaller, and the flower is red like a rose.
 The plant itself (which loves hilly country) forms a large bush; the root is red and large, and, if this is dried, it gives off a fragrance like wine.

-In another mention, of "wild bay" (Daphne agria), Theophrastus appears to intend the same shrub.
+In another mention, of "wild bay" (Daphne agria), Theophrastus appears to refer to the same shrub.

-Oleander was a very popular ornamental shrub in Roman peristyle gardens; it is one of the flora most frequently depicted on murals in Pompeii and elsewhere in Italy.
+Oleander was a very popular ornamental shrub in Roman peristyle gardens; it is one of the plants most frequently depicted on murals in Pompeii and elsewhere in Italy.
 These murals include the famous garden scene from the House of Livia at Prima Porta outside Rome, and those from the House of the Wedding of Alexander and the Marine Venus in Pompeii.

-Carbonized fragments of oleander wood have been identified at the Villa Poppaea in Oplontis, likewise buried by the eruption of Mount Vesuvius in 79 AD.
+Carbonised fragments of oleander wood have been identified at the Villa Poppaea in Oplontis, buried by the eruption of Mount Vesuvius in 79 AD.
 They were found to have been planted in a decorative arrangement with citron trees (Citrus medica) alongside the villa's swimming pool.

-Herbaria of oleander varieties are compiled and held at the Smithsonian Institution in Washington, D.C., and at Moody Gardens in Galveston, Texas.
+Herbaria of oleander cultivars are compiled and held at the Smithsonian Institution in Washington, D.C., and at Moody Gardens in Galveston, Texas.